msaaddev/open-source/readme.md

 - [create-foss-files](https://github.com/msaaddev/create-foss-files) - Get all the files you need to get started with the development of an open-source software.
 - [stackoverflow-cli](https://github.com/msaaddev/stackoverflow-cli) - Interact with StackOverflow without leaving your code-editor.
 - [docx-to-markdown](https://github.com/msaaddev/docx-to-markdown) - Convert all your Micrsoft Word files to Markdown with a single command.
-- [password-gen-cli](https://github.com/msaaddev/password-gen-cli) - Instantly generate random strong passwords
+- [password-gen-cli](https://github.com/msaaddev/password-gen-cli) - Instantly generate random strong passwords.
 - [github-interact-cli](https://github.com/msaaddev/github-interact-cli) - Eliminate the grunt work of repo creation, opening issues, etc and perform all those actions from your terminal.
 - [geo-location-cli](https://github.com/msaaddev/geo-location-cli) - Decode all the information that is encrypted in an IP address.
 - [who-unfollowed-me](https://github.com/msaaddev/who-unfollowed-me) - A CLI that lets you know who has recently unfollowed you on GitHub.